eark-project/E-Ark-ERMS-export-bridge/README.md

+Please note that this library is obsolete and is kept here for historic reasons only!

 # Backend for the ERMS Export Module

 This repository contains the code for the backend of the ERMS Export Module (EEM).
 A more elaborate description of the EEM can be found on the GitHub repository hosting the code for the [frontend](https://github.com/magenta-aps/erms-export-ui-module/tree/master).